stevegrunwell/write-some-docs/slides.md

 * It's unreasonable to assume that everyone will read your documentation from start to finish
     * Usually searching for a specific error code or how to do a specific thing
 * If someone needs to understand (for example) your plugin system before they can understand some add-on, add something to the effect of "This feature utilizes our plugin system, which is detailed over here."
+    * You can also give a brief refresher on a past topic, then link back to it

 ---